alexirpan/alexirpan.github.io/_posts/2019-08-15-four-years.markdown

 **Estimated Time to Complete:** Medium-High.
 I'm not sure what I want to say but I don't think there's a lot of it.

-**Odds I Write This, Eventually:** 75%
+**Odds I Write This, Eventually:** 70%

-**Odds I write This By The End of 2019:** 25%
+**Odds I Write This by the End of 2019:** 25%

 ## My Little Pony

-**Topic:** A post about attending BronyCon 2019, and my thoughts on what My Little Pony means to me and the community that grew around it, along with what I've learned about how the world works.
+**Topic:** A post about attending BronyCon 2019, and my thoughts on what My Little Pony means to me and the community that grew around it, along with what I've learned about how communities are created and become self-sustaining.

-**Why I Want to Write It:** I've been meaning to write a post about My Little Pony for a while, but had trouble even starting to get thoughts down.
+**Why I Want to Write It:** I've been meaning to write a post about My Little Pony for a while, but had trouble deciding where to begin.
 It was too big for me to explain.
-I think I can use BronyCon 2019 as a lens to focus thoughts into more specific ideas, and if I have unused material I can make follow-on posts later on.
+I think I can use BronyCon 2019 as a lens to focus thoughts into more specific ideas, and if I have unused material I can make follow-on posts later.

 **Estimated Time to Complete:** High.
 Will likely involve lots of introspecting, and figuring out the right phrasings for implicit concepts that I haven't